hiteshtulsani/GettingAndCleaningDataProject/Readme.md

 The data is taken from experiments carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, data was captured for 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.

-The experiments are carried out by Sport companies like FitBit, Nike etc. in a race to develop most advanced algorighthms to attract new customers.
+The experiments are carried out by Sport companies like FitBit, Nike etc. in a race to develop most advanced algorithms to attract new customers.
 More about wearable computing arena can be read [here](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/).

-The descriptions of the feature variables can be read in the [Codebook](insert link to codebook.md).
+The descriptions of the feature variables can be read in the [Codebook](https://github.com/hiteshtulsani/GettingAndCleaningDataProject/blob/master/CodeBook.md).

+***

+#### Working details of run_analysis.R script

 * The script [run_analysis.R](http://insertlink.to.repo.com) starts by checking the existance of the project zip file and / or the "UCI HAR Dataset" folder in the current working directory.
 If the file is not found it is **downloaded** and *unzipped*: